Saturday, December 25, 2010

 - 1/3 pound deli-thin sliced baked ham (the real deal)

-- 1/3 pound deli-thin sliced roast turkey (not that plastic-looking imitation)
+- 1/3 pound deli-thin sliced roast turkey (not that plastic-looking imitation)- One large cucumber

 - Two ripe tomatoes